isomerpages/moe-marisstellahigh/_announcements/Announcements (Primary).md

 * Photocopy of the NRIC (front and back)

 * List of proposed menu and pricing for all items.

-* The proposed menu should be in a set meal of 1 standard serving portion size.
-Do not propose small, medium and large size.

-* The proposed menu should minimally have 3 vegetables dishes, 3 meat dishes and selection of egg dishes.
+Set menu in different food portion size (e.g.: Small and Large) is preferred.

-* Photocopy of relevant certificates such as Basic Food Hygiene Course, etc
+* Photocopy of relevant certificates such as Food Safety Course Levle 1, etc.

 3\.
 Submit the completed application form and documents by closing date via email OR to the School's General Office.